locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 Understanding this "big picture" regulatory environment is essential for translation and localization professionals who work with cross-border businesses, as these agreements directly impact terminology, compliance requirements, and business practices across industries.

-**Note on terminology:** The agreement is known as USMCA (United States-Mexico-Canada Agreement) in English and T-MEC (Tratado entre México, Estados Unidos y Canadá) in Spanish.
+The agreement is known as USMCA (United States-Mexico-Canada Agreement) in English and T-MEC (Tratado entre México, Estados Unidos y Canadá) in Spanish.
 These refer to the same trade agreement.

 ---